For Online or Face-to-face

 3. Foreboding joy

-6. Using a 'cool' persona to hide
+6. Using a 'cool' persona to hide what I really feel

-Part of what counselling does is to invite a person to risk vulnerability and uncertainty, to reduce the risk of exposure while doing so, while exploring better routes to getting desired outcomes.
+Part of what counselling does is to invite a person to risk vulnerability and uncertainty, to reduce the risk of exposure while doing so, while exploring better routes to getting wanted outcomes.
 Examples of outcomes might include:

 plan for better sleep